XiaoLirui/MLops-project/README.md

 One interesting aspect of this dataset that inspires me is its practical purpose.
 By gaining a deeper understanding of how mobile phone features influence pricing, I can make more informed decisions when purchasing a phone in the future.
 It can help me avoid being misled by sales personnel and ensure that I am paying a fair price for the features that matter most to me.

 ## Dataset
 This is a dataset from Kaggle, and the link is https://www.kaggle.com/code/vikramb/mobile-price-prediction.
 It has two data files -- train.csv and test.csv.
 I have stored them in the dataset folder.
+I have omit the EDA process and Feature Engineering process since it is a mlops project.
+I finally keep six attribute:  .

 ## Model
 To address this multiple class classification problem, I utilize three kinds of different algorithms like the above dataset.
 But some algorithms are different: